Will AI Replace Music Composers? MIDI Mockups Are 75% Automated, But Emotional Scoring Stays Human

 How to Compose Your Future

 If you are a music composer, treat AI as the most versatile session musician you have ever worked with.
-Use it to eliminate the mechanical parts of your workflow — MIDI mockups, basic orchestrations, reference tracks.
+Use it to eliminate the mechanical parts of your workflow — MIDI mockups, basic orchestrations, reference tracks, demo production.
 Then pour the time you save into the work that only you can do: developing your artistic voice, building relationships with directors and producers, and creating music that makes people feel something an algorithm never intended.

 The demo is automated.
 The score that moves an audience to tears is not.